Lehigh Valley Railroad: 19th century

 A final attempt to establish a coal cartel took place in 1904 with the formation of the Temple Iron Company.
 Prior to that time, the Temple Iron Company was a small concern that happened to have a broad charter allowing it to act as a holding company.
-The Reading, now out of receivership, purchased the company and brought the other coal railroads into the partnership, with the Reading owning 30%, the LVRR 23%, the Delaware, Lackawanna and Western 20%, CNJ 17%, Erie 6%, and New York, Susquehanna and Western 4 percent.
+The Reading, now out of receivership, purchased the company and brought the other coal railroads into the partnership, with the Reading owning 30%, the LVRR 23%, the Delaware, Lackawanna and Western 20%, CNJ 17%, Erie 6%, and New York, Susquehanna and Western 4%.
 The purpose of the Temple Iron Company was to lock-up independent coal production and control the supply.
 Congress reacted with the 1906 Hepburn Act, which among other things forbade railroads from owning the commodities that they transported.
 A long series of antitrust investigations and lawsuits resulted, culminating in a 1911 Supreme Court decision that forced the LVRR to divest itself of the coal companies it had held since 1868.
 The LVRR shareholders received shares of the now independent Lehigh Valley Coal Company, but the railroad no longer had management control of the production, contracts, and sales of its largest customer.

-In 1896 the very early film Black Diamond Express was produced by Thomas A. Edison's company Kinetoscope.
+In 1896, the very early film Black Diamond Express was produced by Thomas A. Edison's company Kinetoscope.
 The train arrives from far away and passes the camera, while workers are waving their handkerchiefs.